alexdisdier/short-url-api/README.md

 - Route to redirect the short url
   - Find the short url
   - redirect to original url
-- Route to update the number of visits to a url (Update)
+- Route to update the number of visits to a url
   - Find by id the url
   - Increment + 1 the number of visits